/*replace exisiting header phone area with number between a tags*/

 Proving liability in a construction site accident is complex.
 If you were injured, or a lost a loved one, in a New York City construction accident, you should contact a New York City construction accident attorney immediately who can protect your legal rights and advise you of your legal remedies.
 A personal injury attorney who handles construction site accidents can help you recover maximum compensation for your construction injuries, medical expenses, and lost wages.

 The Popick Law Firm has over thirty years of experience in obtaining compensation for victims of construction site accidents.
-Located in Flushing, Queens, The Popick Law Firm handles Queens construction accidents and personal injury cases as well as those that occurred in Brooklyn, Manhattan, the Bronx, and Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles Queens construction accidents and personal injury cases as well as those that occurred in Brooklyn, Manhattan, the Bronx, and Nassau and Suffolk counties.
 Contact The Popick Law Firm today for a consultation.